EricFromCanada/byte-bucket/README.rst

 `Lasso lexer for Pygments`_
   Contributed a lexer for the Lasso programming language for the Pygments_ syntax highlighter.
-It's included in Pygments 1.6.
+Included since Pygments 1.6.

 `restview`_
   Contributed CSS, syntax highlighting, and request handling improvements to